-Following the excellent success of the pilot programme, the Royal Philharmonic Orchestra is currently seeking funding to begin a three-year programme to reach up to 300 stroke survivors and carers.
+Following the excellent success of the pilot programme, the Royal Philharmonic Orchestra and Hull & East Riding Community Stroke Service are currently rolling out a three-year programme reaching up to 300 stroke survivors and carers.
 This long-term programme will focus on progression towards independence and improved quality of life for participants, while integrated training for clinical staff and students will develop skills in the local workforce, ensuring sustainability beyond the immediate delivery period.
 Medical research carried out alongside the programme will support further analysis of the programme’s effects on a range of rehabilitation outcomes from immediate impact to long-term recovery.

 "When you’re training it’s about quality of life – the medics do the sustaining life and we do the quality of life stuff – and then you get out into the real world and it’s about resources and project management and making sure everyone’s safe.
 But I was sat there today just thinking, ‘this is what we trained for’.
 This is quality of life in a way that we couldn’t have done it.
 And for me it’s been therapeutic as a health professional to be doing what I actually set out to do in the beginning."